AaronShemtov/LogFileIntoCSV/README.md

 # System design

-The entire workflow begins in the LogFileIntoCSV/lambda folder of the GitHub repository, where the core code for processing logs resides.
-Sensitive information, such as credentials and configuration settings, is securely stored in GitHub Secrets, ensuring that your environment variables remain private throughout the deployment process.
+The workflow starts in the LogFileIntoCSV/lambda folder, where the core log processing code resides.
+Sensitive credentials and configurations are securely stored in GitHub Secrets.

-When changes are pushed to the main branch, the automated GitHub Actions flow is triggered.
-This initiates the creation of a Docker container, which packages your application along with all necessary dependencies.
-This container is then pushed to Amazon Elastic Container Registry (ECR), which acts as a secure storage repository for your container images.
+When changes are pushed to the main branch, GitHub Actions triggers a workflow that builds a Docker container with the application and dependencies.
+This container is pushed to Amazon ECR and used to deploy an AWS Lambda function.
+The Lambda function is exposed via an Amazon API Gateway with a GET request endpoint https://32se2pmvb5.execute-api.eu-central-1.amazonaws.com.

-Once the Docker image is uploaded to Amazon ECR, it becomes the foundation for deploying an AWS Lambda function.
-The Lambda function is launched directly from the ECR image, which means the container’s environment is replicated in AWS, ensuring consistency in execution.
-To facilitate interaction with the outside world, the Lambda function is exposed through an API Gateway, which is linked to the Lambda function using a simple GET request method.

-When a request is made to this API Gateway endpoint, it triggers the Lambda function, which processes the Nginx log files.
-After processing, the resulting CSV file is uploaded to either Amazon S3 or GitHub, depending on the parameters specified in the request.
+When triggered, the Amazon Lambda function processes Nginx log files and uploads the resulting CSV to either Amazon S3 or GitHub, based on request parameters.
+The GITHUB_TOKEN for repository access is securely stored in Lambda environment variables.

-Additionally, to ensure secure and authorized interactions with GitHub, the GITHUB_TOKEN—which is essential for accessing the repository—is securely stored in Lambda environment variables, maintaining smooth integration with GitHub during the file upload process.

 # LogFileIntoCSV Lambda